Do Ticks Survive the Winter in the Northeast?

 3. Benefit from insulation provided by snow and leaf litter

-Moisture is more important than temperature.
-In snowy winters, overwintering ticks are better protected than in dry conditions.
+Moisture is often more important than temperature.
+In snowy winters, overwintering ticks may actually be better protected than during dry conditions.

 Snow: Nature’s Insulation

-Snow works like a protective blanket.
-Just a few inches stabilize ground temperatures, preventing ticks from freezing.
+Snow acts like a protective blanket.
+Just a few inches help stabilize ground temperatures, preventing ticks from freezing.

-• Adults and nymphs survive beneath snow cover
+• Adult ticks and nymphs survive beneath snow cover

 • Larvae overwinter in protected areas and emerge as nymphs in spring